lukors/kanter_core/README.md

 - Basic nodes to add/divide etc.
 - Every image channel is 32 bit float

-## I'm on vacation
-Won't be working on this during the summer.

 ## Progress
 Currently I'm working on a GUI for this library called [Kanter](https://github.com/lukors/kanter).